6th Arkansas Infantry Regiment: Battles

 The 6th Arkansas saw no action in the coming months, only taking part in a small raid into Missouri.
 By October 1861, the regiment, along with the rest of General Hardee's division had been sent to Columbus, Kentucky, to become the Army of Central Kentucky.
 When Colonel Lyon was killed during a river crossing, Alexander T. Hawthorn assumed command.
 Gordon N. Peay of Company A was promoted to replace Hawthorn as lieutenant colonel.
 They experienced their first real combat while supporting Terry's Texas Rangers near Woodsonville, Kentucky.
-On March 29, 1862, the Army of Central Kentucky was merged into the Army of Mississippi in preparation for the Battle of Shiloh.
+On March 29, 1862, the Army of Central Kentucky was merged into the Army of Mississippi.
 General Albert Sidney Johnston ordered the army to consolidate in northern Mississippi.

 The regiment saw its first true combat during the Battle of Shiloh, where it performed extremely well.
 The 6th Arkansas was decisively engaged at Shiloh with the Confederate left wing, engaged against Sherman's Federal troops.
 The 6th Arkansas was able to re-arm itself with "Springfield rifles" (probably .58 cal.
 M1855 rifle muskets) from Federal weapons left on the field at Shiloh.

 In early May 1862, Confederate forces underwent an army-wide reorganization due to the passage of the Conscription Act by the Confederate Congress in April 1862.
 All twelve-month regiments had to re-muster and enlist for two additional years or the duration of the war; a new election of officers was ordered; and men who were exempted from service by age or other reasons under the Conscription Act were allowed to take a discharge and go home.
 Officers who did not choose to stand for re-election were also offered a discharge.
 The reorganization was accomplished among all the Arkansas regiments in and around Corinth, Mississippi, following the Battle of Shiloh.
 During its reorganization, Colonel Hawthorn chose not to stand for re-election and Samuel G. Smith was elected to the colonelcy.
-Colonel Smith would later die as a prisoner in a Union hospital during the Atlanta Campaign.
+Colonel Smith would later die as a prisoner in a Union hospital during the Atlanta campaign.

 Sent to Chattanooga, Tennessee, following the evacuation by Confederate forces of Corinth, Mississippi, the 6th Arkansas became a part of the Army of Mississippi under Major General Braxton Bragg and participated in the Kentucky Campaign.

 During the Battle of Perryville, the 7th Arkansas Infantry Regiment took devastating casualties, leaving it all but ineffective.
 The 6th Arkansas had also suffered heavy casualties in that same battle, so the 7th Arkansas' remaining soldiers were consolidated with the 6th Arkansas.
 The 6th and 7th Arkansas Infantry Regiments were combined on December 22, 1862, and remained consolidated for the remainder of the war.
 The rolls of each company were, however, continued as though no consolidation had ever been made.
 The following consolidations also occurred among the companies of the 6th Arkansas: